SuraiyaMahmuda/Disinformation-Detection-of-Campus-News/README.md

 # Bangla Disinformation Detection of Campus News (Jahangirnagar University) and Forensics Profiling of Campus Correspondent and other E-newspapers

 This research project focuses on combating disinformation in campus-based Bangla news by developing a sophisticated detection and journalist profiling system.
-Utilizing advanced Natural Language Processing (NLP) techniques, the project fine-tunes BanglaBERT, a Large Language Model (LLM - LLaMA) pre-trained for the Bangla language, to accurately classify news content as authentic or false, achieving an accuracy of 92%.
+Utilizing **advanced Natural Language Processing (NLP)** techniques, the project fine-tunes **BanglaBERT**, a **Large Language Model (LLM - LLaMA)** pre-trained for the Bangla language, to accurately classify news content as authentic or false, achieving an accuracy of **92%**.
 Evaluated performance using accuracy, precision, recall, and F1-score.
-A key outcome of this research is the creation of a dynamic framework for profiling and ranking journalists and their e-news portals based on the authenticity of their reporting.
+A key outcome of this research is the creation of a **dynamic framework for profiling and ranking journalists and their e-news portals based on the authenticity of their reporting**.
 This ranking system, updated semi-annually, promotes journalistic integrity and ethical reporting.
 The project's findings contribute to a more trustworthy media environment, with the potential for broader application in the overall journalism landscape.

 ## Tools and Technologies: